snowkoan/kernel_copy_detect/README.md

 1. Copy all binaries to a test VM with [test signing enabled](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option).
 2. To install, just create a service entry for the driver: `sc create copydetect type= kernel binPath="%cd%\aamini.sys" start= demand`
 3. Run `fltmc load copydetect`.
 This will set up the necessary minifilter registry values etc (thanks @zodiacon)
 4. Run `aaminiexe.exe` to see messages from the driver and to tell the driver to block certain copy operations.
-If you try to copy a file via Explorer, xcopy, robocopy, cmd copy, Powershell copy etc. and the first characters of the file are ASCII 'snowkoan-secret', the copy will be blocked.
+If you try to copy a file via Explorer, xcopy, robocopy, cmd copy, Powershell copy etc. and the first characters of the file are ASCII `snowkoan-secret`, the copy will be blocked.

 ex: